mhaugrud/msumcspy/_sources/SimplePythonData/Glossary.rst

     str
         A Python data type that holds a string of characters.

-    type conversion function
+    type constructor function
-		A function that can convert a data value from one type to another.
+		A function that can create a data value of one type from a different type.

     value
         A number or string (or other things to be named later) that can be